 Ijeoma is a member of several national and international technical advisory committees, including the South Africa National Advisory Group on Immunisation (NAGI), the WHO-Afro Regional Immunisation Technical Advisory Group (RITAG), the WHO Geneva Steering Committee on Country-Led Assessment for Prioritisation on Immunisation (CAPACITI), and the Technical Working Group on the Cost-effectiveness and Budget Impact of COVID-19 vaccines for the South African Ministerial Advisory Committee on COVID-19 vaccines.

 Adetola is a health policy and systems consultant with substantial experience across different states in Nigeria.
 She is passionate about evidence-based health policies and service delivery models.
 Previously, she worked in quality improvement for maternal and neonatal health, maternal healthcare research, and capacity building for programme officers in health MDAs.
 More recently, she has focused on expanding routine immunisation coverage in security-compromised areas in Borno, Nigeria.

-She has her first degree in Medicine and Surgery from Obafemi Awolowo University, Nigeria and a MPH in Health Policy and Management from the University of Ibadan, Nigeria.
+Adetola holds an undergraduate degree in Medicine and Surgery from Obafemi Awolowo University, Nigeria and a MPH in Health Policy and Management from the University of Ibadan, Nigeria.

-Temitope has six years’ experience working in the Nigerian health sector including three years in public health practice including health management information system (HMIS), monitoring and evaluation.
-He has provided technical support to State governments in Nigeria in the areas of health planning, monitoring and evaluation.
-He was part of the Partnership for Transforming Health Systems team, an eight-year health systems strengthening program in Nigeria.
+Temitope has six years of experience working in the Nigerian health sector, of which three were spent in public health practice including in health management information systems(HMIS) and monitoring and evaluation.
+He has provided technical support to state governments in Nigeria in the areas of health planning, monitoring and evaluation.
+Previously, ee was part of the Partnership for Transforming Health Systems team, an eight-year health systems strengthening programme in Nigeria.